 - A completed dissertation shall be submitted in electronic format (both Word and PDF), as well as two bound print copies.
 The electronic and hard copies must be submitted to the registrar for distribution to the supervisor, co-advisor, and examiners.

 - Upon acceptance of the dissertation by a three-fourths majority of the supervisor, co-advisor, and examiners, a public defense will be scheduled.

-A final edited copy of the dissertation that incorporates suggestions of the supervisor, co-advisor, members of faculty, and examiners will be submitted no later than two months after acceptance of the doctoral work to the library of PRTS in electronic and paper format.
+A final edited copy of the dissertation that incorporates suggestions of the supervisor, co-advisor, members of faculty, and examiners will be submitted no later than March 1 after acceptance of the doctoral work to the library of PRTS in electronic and paper format.

 Students are expected to:

 - publish the dissertation with an internationally recognized academic publisher within one year after the public defense.
 The student will choose a publisher in consultation with the supervisor or,

 - publish three articles as a result of the doctoral work in internationally recognized and peer-reviewed journals.
 The student will choose journals in consultation with the supervisor.

 - publish the dissertation in such a form as to be of service to the church at large.